suneeta-mall/suneeta-mall.github.io/_posts/2019-12-22-Reproducible-ml-tensorflow.md

 > way to make code non-reproducible.
 It is also one of the easiest to manage amongst all things gotchas of non-reproducible ML.
 > All we need to do is seed all the randomness and manage the seed via configuration (as code or external).

-- Rounding precision, under-flows & overflows
+- Rounding precision, under-flows & overflow

 > [Floating point][floating_point] arithmetic is ubiquitous in ML.
-The complexity and intensity of floating point operations (FLOPS)
+The complexity and intensity of floating-point operations (FLOPS)
-> are increasing everyday with current needs easily meeting [Giga-Flops][burden] order of computations.
+> are increasing every day with current needs easily meeting [Giga-Flops][burden] order of computations.
-> To achieve the efficiency in terms of speed despite complexity, [mixed precision][mixed_prcision_training]
+> To achieve efficiency in terms of speed despite the complexity, [mixed precision][mixed_prcision_training]
-> floating point operations have also been proposed.
+> floating-point operations have also been proposed.
 As discussed [Part 1], accelerated hardware such as [(GPGPU)][GPGPU],
-> tensor processing unit [(TPU)][TPU] etc. due to their architecture and asynchronous computing do not guarantee reproducibility.
+> tensor processing unit [(TPU)][TPU], etc. due to their architecture and asynchronous computing do not guarantee reproducibility.
-> In addition, when dealing with floating points, the issues related to [overflow and underflow][fp_over_under] are expected.
+> Besides, when dealing with floating points, the issues related to [overflow and underflow][fp_over_under] are expected.
 > This just adds to the complexity.

 - Dependent library’s behavior aware

-> As discussed in software section of `Challenges in realizing reproducible ML` in [Part 1], some routines of ML libraries
+> As discussed in the software section of `Challenges in realizing reproducible ML` in [Part 1], some routines of ML libraries
 > do not guarantee reproducibility.
-For instance,  NVIDIA's cuda based deep learning library [cudnn][cudnn_repo].
+For instance,  NVIDIA's CUDA based deep learning library [cudnn][cudnn_repo].
-> Similarly, with Tensorflow, using some methods may result into non-deterministic behaviour.
+> Similarly, with Tensorflow, using some methods may result in non-deterministic behavior.
 One such example is
 >backward pass of broadcasting on GPU<sup>[ref][issues_tf]</sup>.
-> Awareness about behaviours of libraries being used and approaches to overcome the non-determinism should be explored.
+> Awareness about behaviors of libraries being used and approaches to overcome the non-determinism should be explored.

 ## Writing reproducible ML

 To demonstrate reproducible ML, I will be using [Oxford Pet dataset][oxford-petset] that has labels for pet images.
-I will be doing a semantic segmentation of pets images and will be using pixel level labelling.
-Each pixel of the pet image in [Oxford Pet dataset][oxford-petset] is labelled as 1) Foreground (Pet area), 2) Background (not pet area) and 3) Unknown (edges).
+I will be doing a semantic segmentation of pets images and will be using pixel-level labeling.
+Each pixel of the pet image in [Oxford Pet dataset][oxford-petset] is labeled as 1) Foreground (Pet area), 2) Background (not pet area) and 3) Unknown (edges).
-These labels by definition are mutually exclusive - i.e. a pixel can be only be one of the above 3.
+These labels by definition are mutually exclusive - i.e. a pixel can only be one of the above 3.

 >![](/images/oxford-petset.png)
 *Figure 2: Oxford pet dataset*

-I will be using convolution neural network (ConvNet) for semantic segmentation.
+I will be using a convolution neural network (ConvNet) for semantic segmentation.
 The network architecture is based on [U-net].
 This is similar to standard semantic segmentation example by [tensorflow][segmentation].

 >![](/images/unet.jpg)
 *Fihure 3: [U-net] architecture*

-The reproducible version of semantic segmentation is available in github [repository][e2e-ml-on-k8s].
-This example demonstrate reproducible ML and also performing end to end ML with provenance across process and data.
+The reproducible version of semantic segmentation is available in Github [repository][e2e-ml-on-k8s].
+This example demonstrates reproducible ML and also performing end to end ML with provenance across process and data.

 <!-- {: .oversized} -->
 > ![](/images/repo.jpg)
 *Figure 4: Reproducible ML sample - semantic segmentation of oxford pet*

-In this post, however, I will be discussing only reproducible ML aspect of it and will be referencing snippets of this example.
+In this post, however, I will be discussing only the reproducible ML aspect of it and will be referencing snippets of this example.

 ### ML workflow

-In reality a machine learning workflow is very complex and look somewhat similar to figure 5.
-In this post, however, we will only discuss data and model training part of it.
-The remaining workflow i.e. the end to end workflow will be discussed in [next post][Part 3].
+In reality, a machine learning workflow is very complex and looks somewhat similar to figure 5.
+In this post, however, we will only discuss the data and model training part of it.
+The remaining workflow i.e. the end-to-end workflow will be discussed in [next post][Part 3].

 >![](/images/ai-workflow.jpg)
 *Figure 5: Machine learning workflow*

 ### Data

-The source dataset is [Oxford Pet dataset][oxford-petset] which contains multitude labels e.g. class outcome, pixelwise label, bounding boxes etc.
+The source dataset is [Oxford Pet dataset][oxford-petset] which contains a multitude of labels e.g. class outcome, pixel-wise label, bounding boxes, etc.
-First step is to process this data to generate the trainable dataset.
+The first step is to process this data to generate the trainable dataset.
 In the example code, this is done by [download_petset.py](https://github.com/suneeta-mall/e2e-ml-on-k8s/blob/master/app/download_petset.py) script.

 ```bash
 python download_petset.py  --output /wks/petset
 ```
-Result sample is show in figure 6.
+The resulting sample is shown in figure 6.

 >![](/images/warehouse.png)
 *Figure 6: Pets data partitioned by Pets ID*

-Post data partition, the entire dataset is divided into 4 set: a) training, b) validation, c) calibration and d) test We would want this set partitioning strategy to be reproducible.
-By doing this, we ensure that if we have to blow away training dataset, or if accidental data loss occur then the *exact* dataset can be created.
+Post data partition, the entire dataset is divided into 4 sets: a) training, b) validation, c) calibration, and d) test We would want this set partitioning strategy to be reproducible.
+By doing this, we ensure that if we have to blow away the training dataset, or if accidental data loss occurs then the *exact* dataset can be created.

-In this sample, this is achieved by generating hash of petid and partitioning the hash into 10 folds (script below) to obtain partition index of pet id.
+In this sample, this is achieved by generating the hash of petid and partitioning the hash into 10 folds (script below) to obtain partition index of pet id.

 ```python
 partition_idx = int(hashlib.md5((os.path.basename(petset_id)).encode()).hexdigest(), 16) % 10
 ```

-With partition_idx 0-6 assigned for training, 7 for validation, 8 for calibration, and 9 for test,
-every generation will result in pets going into their respective partition.
+With partition_idx 0-6 assigned for training, 7 for validation, 8 for calibration, and 9 for the test, every generation will result in pets going into their respective partition.

-In addition to set partitioning, any random data augmentation performed is seeded with seed controlled as configuration as code.
+Besides, to set partitioning, any random data augmentation performed is seeded with seed controlled as configuration as code.
 See `tf.image.random_flip_left_right` used in this tensorflow data pipeline [method](https://github.com/suneeta-mall/e2e-ml-on-k8s/blob/master/pypkg/pylib/datapipeline.py#L29).